ckopecky/Sprint-Challenge-Node-Express/README.md

 ##### Projects

 * `id`: number, no need to provide it when creating projects, the database will generate it.
+X
 * `name`: string, up to 128 characters long, required.
+X
 * `description`: string, up to 128 characters long, required.
+X
-* `completed`: boolean to indicate if the project has been completed, not required
+* `completed`: boolean to indicate if the project has been completed, not required X

 ##### Actions

 * `id`: number, no need to provide it when creating actions, the database will automatically generate it.
+X
 * `project_id`: number, required, must be the id of an existing project.
+X
 * `description`: string, up to 128 characters long, required.
+X
 * `notes`: string, no size limit, not required.
 Used to record additional notes ore requirements to complete the action.
+X
-* `completed`: boolean to indicate if the action has been completed, not required
+* `completed`: boolean to indicate if the action has been completed, not required X

 We have provided test data for all the resources.